vjc22/Final-Project-Supervised-Machine-Learning/README.md

-This repo has the final project Jupyter Notebook for CSCA 5622
+This repo has the Jupyter Notebook for the final project of CSCA 5622